Longtime ally to Trump’s postal chief was paid by RNC

 Hauck helped his then-boss in the endeavor by soliciting donations from employees, The Washington Post reported.
 He and DeJoy have previously denied that employees were pressured to donate.

-A Republican official who spoke on condition of anonymity to discuss the details of Hauck’s work said he was hired to help the party organize campaign events in North Carolina.
-The official also noted that he has helped Republicans with fundraising for years.
+RNC spokeswoman Mandi Merritt said Hauck was hired to help the party organize fundraising events in North Carolina.
+She also noted that he has helped Republicans with fundraising for years.

 Hauck worked for DeJoy at New Breed’s North Carolina headquarters for over a decade and donated over $45,000 to candidates DeJoy supported between 2002 and 2014, when the business was sold, record show.